IPS-LMU/The-EMU-SDMS-Manual/_book/recipe-emuDBgitLab.md

 #### Caveat

 As the annotators have full read and write access to the GitLab emuDB repository, they could in theory edit/delete things that were not assigned to them via the bundle list mechanism.
 Currently the only way to avoid this is by creating separate emuDB repos for each annotator.
+However, remember that you are using a distributed Git repository, so in most cases you can simply go back in time if something gets deleted.

 ### What about my R scripts / other files?